Quick rules

 originator,version,User-Agent) apply only on native OpenAI traffic toapi.openai.com, not generic OpenAI-compatible proxies - Native OpenAI routes also keep Responses

-store, prompt-cache hints, and OpenAI reasoning-compat payload shaping; proxy routes do not openai/gpt-5.3-codex-sparkis intentionally suppressed in OpenClaw because the live OpenAI API rejects it; Spark is treated as Codex-only
+store, prompt-cache hints, and OpenAI reasoning-compat payload shaping; proxy routes do not openai/gpt-5.3-codex-sparkis available only through ChatGPT/Codex OAuth; direct OpenAI API-key and Azure API-key routes reject it

 Anthropic